danielkimathi/NLP-Amazon-Review-Sentiment-Analysis/README.md

 ---

 ## Final Notes
 This project showcases a full sentiment classification pipeline using real-world product reviews.
-It includes both classical and deep learning approaches, with an interactive app that enables hands-on model usage without requiring any data downloads or setup.
+It includes both classical and deep learning approaches, and provides a local interactive interface for exploring model predictions without requiring additional data downloads or cloud deployment.

-You can view the full analysis in the notebook, and try the model live through the deployed app.
+You can view the full analysis in the notebook and test the trained model locally using the provided script.